acrawford73/odysee-download/README.md

 ## Encoding

 The video encoding feature is disabled by default.
-If you wish to encode the downloaded videos, set the option "encode_video" to True.
+To enable, set the option "encode_video" to True.

 From: